jdthomas808/DuceTech-SOC-Lab/README.md

 # 🚀 Current Focus

-I am currently working through the Windows Administration phase, learning how Windows logs events, manages services, and records system activity before deploying a SIEM solution.
+# 🚀 Current Focus

+I have completed the Windows Administration phase of the DuceTech SOC Home Lab, building a foundation in Windows event analysis, process investigation, authentication logging, and PowerShell activity.

+My next focus is networking for security analysis, including TCP/IP fundamentals, ports and protocols, DNS, active network connections, and identifying suspicious network behavior.
+These skills will prepare the lab for endpoint telemetry, SIEM deployment, and incident investigation.

 Every completed phase includes: